domRiddle/ASF/IPC.md

 # IPC

 ASF includes its own unique IPC interface that can be used for further interaction with the process.
-IPC stands for **[inter-process communication](https://en.wikipedia.org/wiki/Inter-process_communication)** and in the most simple definition this is "ASF web interface" that can be used for further integration with the process, both as a frontend for end-user (ASF-ui), and backend for third-party integrations (ASF API).
+IPC stands for **[inter-process communication](https://en.wikipedia.org/wiki/Inter-process_communication)** and in the most simple definition this is "ASF web interface" based on **[Kestrel HTTP server](https://github.com/aspnet/KestrelHttpServer)** that can be used for further integration with the process, both as a frontend for end-user (ASF-ui), and backend for third-party integrations (ASF API).

 IPC can be used for a lot of different things, depending on your needs and skills.
 For example, you can use it for fetching status of ASF and all bots, sending ASF commands, fetching and editing global/bot configs, adding new bots, deleting existing bots, submitting keys for **[BGR](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Background-games-redeemer)** or accessing ASF's log file.
 All of those actions are exposed by our API, which means that you can code your own tools and scripts that will be able to communicate with ASF and influence it during runtime.
 In addition to that, selected actions (such as sending commands) are also implemented by our ASF-ui which allows you to easily access them through a friendly web interface.